UCF/Weather-Data/readme.md

 ## Notes
-* **Sites using this feed should NOT re-request data if successfulCache is set to 'no' to prevent an excessive number of requests to the NOAA service.**  Sites should cache this data regardless of the successfulCache value and request data from this feed at a set interval.
+* Sites using this service are expected to cache results on their end and should cache the returned JSON data regardless of the successfulCache value.
+Data should only be requested from this script at a set interval.
 Fallback values are set regardless of the successfulCache value to prevent empty results from being returned.
+Re-requesting this script will not refresh an unsuccessful cache unless it has expired.
-* Note that the NOAA only refreshes their current condition data once an hour, at 45 minutes past the hour.
+* Note that the NOAA only refreshes their current condition data once an hour, at (roughly) 45 minutes past the hour.
 The weather grabber script is set to cache data for 15 minutes.